jtsamog/W1D3-Lighthouse-Labs/README.md

 ![](img/d.png)

 ### What's Bad About Inheritance?
-- Like everything good there is a down side.
-Inheritance is no different.
+- Inheritance isn't all good though.
 - You won't go far as a programmer before you hear that you should "prefer composition over inheritance".
 Why is this?
 - Can make code complex to understand.
-- The code we're running might be sitting in a super class far removed up the hierarchy from where it is running.
+- The code running in a subclass could be defined somewhere far removed from where it's running which can make it hard to understand.
 - Inheriting an implementation of a method creates a dependency between the subclass and the chain of super classes above it.
 - This means that your subclass gets all of the public properties and method implementations whether this makes sense or not!
-You might have to override stuff and do nothing!
-(It's all or nothing.)
+You might have to override stuff and do nothing just to avoid inheriting some behavior that doesn't make sense for the subclass!
 - Changes to the superclass propogate automatically down and might have an adverse impact on subclasses.
 - It can make code hard to maintain.
-- There are better mechanisms to get the benefits of inheritance without the down sides using object composition.
+- There are better mechanisms to get the benefits of inheritance without the down sides.
+For instance, using object composition.

 ### `self` vs `super`
 - Classes often want to call methods or set properties on themselves (the instance).
-- For this we use use `self`.
+- We use use `self` in Objc and Swift to indicate the current instance.
 (Some languages use  `this`).
 - When you want to call something on your super class you call `super`.
 - `self` stands for the *current instance*.
 - `super` stands for the *current instance*'s `superclass` instance (i.e. your immediate parent).
-- You mostly only use `super` when you override a method and want to get the super class's implementation too.
+- You mostly only use `super` when you override a super class method and you want to run the super class's implementation before adding behavior on to this.

-> Note: Check the documentation when overriding Apple's methods to see whether you are expected to call super.
+> Note: Always check the documentation when overriding Apple's methods to see whether you are expected to call super.
 If you omit a call to super expect weirdness.

 **[ Inheritance & Composition Demos]**